-The study Hutton was involved in used a special type of MRI to examine the brains of 47 brain healthy children aged between three and five.
-A diffusion tensor MRI allows a good look at the white matter of the brain, responsible for organizing communication between the various parts of the brain's gray matter
+The study Hutton was involved in used a special type of MRI to examine the brains of 47 brain-healthy children aged between three and five.
+A diffusion tensor MRI allows a good look at the white matter of the brain, responsible for organizing communication between the various parts of the brain's grey matter

 "Think of white matter as cables, sort of like the telephone lines that are connecting the various parts of the brain so they can talk to each other," Hutton said.
 "A lack of development of those "cables" can slow the brain's processing speed; on the other hand, studies show that reading, juggling or learning and practicing a musical instrument improves the organization and structure of the brain's white matter."

 Before the MRI, the children were given cognitive tests, while the parents filled out a new scoring system on screen time developed by the American Academy of Pediatrics.
 The test measures how much access a child has to a screen (allowed at meals, car, in line at store?), the frequency of exposure (age started, number of hours, at bedtime?), content and "dialogic" interaction (does the child watch alone or does a parent interact and discuss the content as well?).

 The results showed that children who used more than the AAP's recommended amount of screen time, of an hour a day without parental interaction, had more disorganized, underdeveloped white matter throughout the brain.

 The biggest problem with screen time today, Hutton thinks, is that they follow kids everywhere.